Harmonised Index of Consumer Prices (HICP)

 Sub-index Weight (‰) Effect on inflation (percentage point)

-The largest downward effect on inflation came from motor fuels (-0.56 percentage points).
-Domestic heating oil provided a negative effect of -0.50 percentage points.
+The largest downward effect on inflation came from motor fuels (-0.26 percentage points).
+Domestic heating oil had a negative effect of -0.22 percentage points.
+Clothing had a negative effect of -0.21 percentage points.
+Telecommunication had an effect of -0.14 percentage points.
+Furniture had a negative effect of -0.12 percentage points.
 Finally, meat had a negative effect of -0.11 percentage points.

 Sub-indices with the largest downward effect on inflation